-Huggable bears are currently being donated to Loma Linda, Southwest Healthcare System (Rancho Springs, Inland Valley), Temecula Valley Hospital ERs and Trauma Intervention Program (T.I.P.) and Temecula Valley Pediatric Outpatient Surgery Unit.
+Huggable bears are currently being donated to Loma Linda, Southwest Healthcare System (Rancho Springs, Inland Valley), Temecula Valley Hospital ERs, Trauma Intervention Program (T.I.P.) and Temecula Valley Pediatric Outpatient Surgery Unit.

 Emergency room nurses can give children comfort during a scary visit to the ER.
 The bears are MRI-certified, meaning they are made without materials such as magnets or metals.
 As a plus for younger children, the bears are made without detachable pieces.
 Francine Ruiz, a Loma Linda emergency room RN, is very enthusiastic about her appreciation of the bears.
 She said, “The children that come through the emergency department love the bears; they really do make a difference to our pediatric patients!”

 During 2018/2019 fiscal year, 3,950 bears were distributed.
 “These are not necessarily just for children who have been injured,” Sharon Kocaya, program chairman said.
 “These are for any child going through traumatic circumstances.”